Enome/blog/003_uploading_files_using_jquery_file_upload_and_express_js/README.markdown

 });
 ```

 Next you need to write a route that can handle the product data you post.
 I'll leave this out since you probably need to customize it anyway to fit your needs.
-If you need some inspiration the plugin comes with a few examples and there is a pure Node.js example included.
+If you need some inspiration ,the plugin comes with a few examples and there is a pure Node.js example included.
 You most likely want to validate the file types and resize the images.

 ## Bonus material

-If you have to make a private back-end for a client and you know or can force them to use either Chrome or Firefox then you can add the following code to the plugin setup.
+If you have to make a private back-end for a client and you know or can force them to use either Chrome or Firefox, then you can add the following code to the plugin setup.

 ```js
 add: function(e, data){